vidjil/vidjil/doc/admin.md

 ## Users

-Users can have various permissions which allow them to perform actions on the site.
-These actions are:
+Users can be granted with various permissions:

   - Create patients
   - Edit/Delete patients
   - Upload sequences to patients
-  - Run Vidjil
+  - Run processes (Vidjil-algo or other analysis programs)
   - Save an Analysis
   - View a patients data in full detail

 These permissions are assigned to groups to which a user can belong.
 Upon creation a user is automatically assigned a newly created group designed to be the user's personal group.

-Belonging to multiple groups implies the user can have access to several sets of patients and have different permissions on each set. (eg. one might have the permissions necessary to edit the patients of one group, but not the patients of another).
+A user can belong to several groups and thus having access to several sets of patients with different permissions on each set.
+For example, he could be able to edit the patients of one group, but not the patients of another one.

 ## Groups

-Groups can belong to a hierarchical structure.
-A group can have a parent group.
-This means any patient assigned to a group is also accessible to said group's children.
+Groups can be hierarchic: A group can have a parent group.
+All patient/run/set assigned to a group are also accessible to the children groups.
 Other permissions are not transfered from parents to children and access is not transfered from a child to a parent.

 Child groups should be considered as roles inside the parent group as they should not possess any personal access to parents.
 They also cannot possess any children of their own.
-Assigning a new group to a group which has a parent will automatically defer the parent-child relationship to that parent.
+Assigning a new group to a group which has a parent defer the parent-child relationship to that parent.

-## Creation Procedure
+## Creating groups

 When creating the groups for an organisation the parent group MUST be the first group created.
 Assigning a parent to a group cannot be done after creation.
 A group cannot change parents.
-Users can be created at any point in the procedure.
+Users can be created at any time.
 They can also be added or removed from groups whenever it is convenient

 ### Example: create organisation Foobar with sub groups/roles